elastic/ecctl/docs/ecctl_deployment_template_show.md

 ## ecctl deployment template show

-Displays a deployment template
+Displays a deployment template (Available for ECE only)

 ### Synopsis

-Displays a deployment template
+Displays a deployment template (Available for ECE only)

 ```
 ecctl deployment template show [flags]